HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * The BSA **SHALL** allow the healthcare organization to activate/deactivate a specific Knowledge Artifact.
 Activation indicates applying the Knowledge Artifact and deactivation indicates not applying the Knowledge Artifact for events occurring within the healthcare organization.

-* BSA **SHALL** process the MedMorph Health Care Surveys Reporting Knowledge Artifact and create Subscription resources in the EHR for each trigger event.
+* BSA **SHALL** process the Health Care Surveys Knowledge Artifact and create Subscription resources in the EHR for each trigger event.

-* For the health care surveys reporting Ig, the BSA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.
+* For the health care surveys, the BSA **SHALL** create the Subscription for the [encounter-close Subscription Topic]({{site.data.fhir.ver.medmorphIg}}/StructureDefinition-encounter-close.html) trigger event.

 * Upon deactivation of a Knowledge Artifact, The BSA **SHALL** delete the Subscriptions previously created by the BSA for the Knowledge Artifact. (for e.g delete the Subscription created for encounter-close trigger event)

-* The BSA **SHALL** implement FhirPath expression processing to process the MedMoprh Health Care Surveys Reporting Knowledge Artifact actions.
+* The BSA **SHALL** implement FhirPath expression processing to process the Health Care Surveys Knowledge Artifact actions.

-* The BSA **SHALL** use the default queries outlined by the MedMoprh Health Care Surveys Reporting Knowledge Artifact unless overridden by the healthcare organization.
+* The BSA **SHALL** use the default queries outlined by the Health Care Surveys Knowledge Artifact unless overridden by the healthcare organization.

 * The BSA **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a healthcare organization.